hugomilan/tlmbht/docs/theory/ana/pennes 2D TTqq.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: page_eqAMS_Disqus
+title: Analytical solution of the Pennes equation in time-domain for two-dimensions
 permalink: theory/ana/pennes-2D-TTqq.html
 ---

-# Analytical solution of the Pennes equation in time-domain for two-dimensions
 <span style="color:#697473">Jan 30, 2017</span> by [**Hugo Milan**](https://hugomilan.github.io/)

 You can download the algorithm `D2_BHE_f.m` for Octave/Matlab that can solve this problem [here](https://github.com/hugomilan/tlmbht/tree/master/src/octave/analytical/2D) and you can see instructions in [how to use it here]({% link theory/ana/pennes 2D TTqq.md%}#using-the-algorithm).
 If you want to see the final solution, [go to Solution]({% link theory/ana/pennes 2D TTqq.md%}#solution).

 In this page, we will solve the dynamic Pennes equation in two-dimensions using the principles of superposition and separation of variables.
-We build on the previous solution of the Pennes equation in one-dimension described [here]({{ site.baseurl }}{% link theory/ana/pennes 2D TTqq.md%}) to solve this two-dimensional problem.
+We build on the previous solution of the Pennes equation in one-dimension described [here]({{ site.baseurl }}{% link theory/ana/pennes 1D TT.md%}) to solve this two-dimensional problem.
 The problem we will solve is restricted to the following initial and boundary conditions:

 $$
 \begin{matrix}